gertingold/tools4scicomp/manuscript/numpy.rst

    represented as a :math:`N\times M\times 3` array where the three planes correspond to the red, green, and blue channels.

-The first question to address is how one can stroe such data structures in Python and how can one make sure that the data can be processed fast.
+The first question to address is how one can store such data structures in Python and how can one make sure that the data can be processed fast.
 Among the standard datatypes available in Python, a natural candidate would be lists.
 In Python, lists are very flexible objects which allow to store element of all kinds of datatypes including lists.